jukent/geocat-hugo/content/talks/_index.md

 featured_blog_link: ../news/ams2025
 ---

-For all previous VAST talks see the [VAST Presentations list](https://vast.ucar.edu/presentations/).
+For all previous GeoCAT talks see the [VAST Presentations list](https://vast.ucar.edu/presentations/) on the VAST website (VAST is the parent team of GeoCAT).